 4) Bag choices: compostable, paper, or heavy-duty?

-- Compostable pet-waste bags: Good for containing waste; they still go to trash in most places.
-Choose thicker gauges to prevent leaks.
+- Compostable pet-waste bags: Great for containing waste; they still go to trash in most places.
+Choose thicker bags to prevent leaks.

 - Paper lunch bags: Handy for clumps (then into a sealed outer bag).
-Paper breathes a bit—pair with odor control in section 6.
+Paper can breathe a bit, so pair it with odor control in section 6.

-- Heavy-duty trash liners: If using a dedicated bin, line it well and tie off “inner” small bags tightly.
+- Heavy-duty liners: If you use a dedicated bin, line it well and tie off inner small bags tightly.

 5) Apartments, septic, and travel: clean playbooks